.png)

 Special Olympics and AMVETS

-Special Olympics is an organization dedicated to increasing physical fitness opportunities for for children and adults with intellectual disabilities through sports training and athletic competitions.
-Through Special Olympics programs, intellectu-ally disabled individuals acquire a more positive self-image, which is carried over to their participation in community life.
+Special Olympics is an organization dedicated to increasing physical fitness opportunities for individuals with intellectual disabilities through sports training and athletic competitions.
+Through Special Olympics programs, individuals acquire a more positive self-image, which is carried over to their participation in community life.

-AMVETS participates with the Ohio Special Olympics unified team bowling training and bowling competition for the intellectually disabled.
+Ohio AMVETs serves as the presenting partner for Special Olympics Oho Team Bowling Competition for athletes attending State Summer Games.
 Bowling is an excellent exercise and bowling facilities are accessible throughout the year in most communities.
 Start your Special Olympics program now.
 The State Chair will be more than happy to assist you in your endeavors.

 History